SumiSastri/dev-blogs/docs/learn-to-code-getting-started/part5-how-the-internet-works.md

 - set up a [GitHub account](https://github.com/)
 - have read the parts 1–4 in this series

-As we are going to deploy our portfolio site to the web, it is useful to know how the internet works and how your files are read, stored and received by your users and viewers.
+As we are going to deploy our portfolio site to the Web, it is useful to know how the internet works and how your files are read, stored and received by your users and viewers.

 The internet, is just a network of computers that talk to each other over a computer network.
 A network can be made up of 2 or more computers.

-The internet connects trillions of computers and mobile devices over the world, using the world-wide-web.
-The internet itself is a data-layer over the web that shares all of this information.
+The internet connects trillions of computers and mobile devices over the world, using the [World Wide Web](https://en.wikipedia.org/wiki/World_Wide_Web), or the Web.
+The internet itself is a data-layer over the Web that shares all of this information.
 This information is collected via web-browsers, from websites.

 Web-browsers are software-engines that read and interpret the computer code from web or mobile apps and transmits this information via URLs (Unique Resource Locators) to a server.
 A server hosts billions of URLs and "serves" them back to any other user who is interested in this information.